-When a project is already created and stored in a git archive you can quickly load and use it with the load_project() method. load_project uses a local context directory (with initialized git) or clones a remote repo into the local dir and returns a project object.
+When a project is already created and stored in a local dir, git, or archive, you can quickly load and use it with the load_project() method. load_project uses a local context directory (with initialized git) or clones a remote repo into the local dir and returns a project object.

 You need to provide the path to the context dir and the git/zip/tar archive url.
-The name can be specified or taken from the project object, they can also specify secrets (repo credentials), init_git flag (to initialize git in the context dir), clone flag (indicating we must clone and ignore/remove local copy), and user_project flag (indicate the project name is unique to the user).
+The name can be specified or taken from the project object.
+The project can also specify secrets (dict with repo credentials), init_git flag (initializes Git in the context dir), clone flag (project is cloned into the context dir, and the local copy is ignored/deleted), and user_project flag (indicates the project name is unique to the user).